-An Atlanta, Georgia, shooting may have been mitigated if inadequate security was not a factor.
+An Sandy Springs, Georgia, shooting may have been mitigated if inadequate security was not a factor.
 A 24-year-old man was recently shot to death in Atlanta outside a nightclub.
 The club property owner said that an argument had erupted between patrons of the club and continued outside the club in the parking lot.
 The injured victim died in another business’s parking lot.

 Witnesses described and video footage showed two groups of people that were arguing in the club.
 According to the evidence, police say that the argument started because of a comment that was made to a woman in one of the groups.
 The two groups both exited the club and the argument escalated.
 A second altercation broke out that resulted in the victim’s shooting.